Black Box Car Insurance Quotes for Young Drivers

 As you can see on the table, black box insurance is best suited to young drivers, such as 17 to 19-year-olds.
 As you get older, it becomes less of a good deal.

 Remember, black box insurance serves a purpose – it’s a cheaper way to get yourself on the road.
 There are some restrictions, but they’re minor.
-Plus, it won’t be forever – in a few years, regular insurance rates won’t be quite as astronomical as they are just now!
+Plus, it won’t be forever – in a few years, regular insurance rates won’t be as astronomical as they are now!

 Who is black box insurance for?